Recent Announcements

 Post date: 2018

-Innovative Imaging and Research (I2R) awarded NASA SBIR Phase II
+Innovative Imaging & Research Corp.
+(I2R) awarded NASA SBIR Phase II

 An Affordable Autonomous Hydrogen Flame Detection System for Rocket Propulsion